mjwhite8119/FRCTraining/Vision/introVision.md

 ![Camera Program Structure](../images/FRCVision/FRCVision.001.jpeg)

 On the FRC game field they will use [Retroflective](https://docs.wpilib.org/en/stable/docs/software/vision-processing/introduction/target-info-and-retroreflection.html) tape to identify targets.
 We'll use [Image Processing](imageProcessing) to determine the location and distance of the target and act accordingly.
+Image processing is done using an FRC application called *GRIP*.

+## Using GRIP
+You can download GRIP from the [GRIP Releases](https://github.com/WPIRoboticsProjects/GRIP/releases) link.
+Scroll to the botton of the page and select the install for your computer.
+The FRC documentation [Vision with GRIP](https://docs.wpilib.org/en/stable/docs/software/vision-processing/grip/index.html) details its use.

 ## References
 - FRC Documentation - [Introduction to Vision](https://docs.wpilib.org/en/stable/docs/software/vision-processing/introduction/what-is-vision.html)